U.S. Congress begins work on budget reconciliation process: What this means for counties

 U.S. Senate Budget Resolution

-The U.S. Senate is moving forward with a bifurcated approach to budget reconciliation, marking up a budget resolution instructing U.S. House and Senate committees to draft legislation limited to defense and immigration related policy priorities of Congress and the Administration.
-Under this strategy, Congress would save extending the 2017 tax law for a second reconciliation bill later in the year.
+The U.S. Senate initially began with a two-bill approach to budget reconciliation, marking up a budget resolution instructing U.S. House and Senate committees to draft legislation limited to defense and immigration related policy priorities in February and saving extending the 2017 tax law for a second reconciliation bill later in the year.
+However on April 5, the U.S. Senate adopted an amended budget resolution to unlock the ability to include tax provisions in one reconiciliation bill, similar to the U.S. House.
+The U.S. House passed the amended Senate resolution on April 10.

 What are the next steps?